ugnelis/ugnelis.github.io/content/blog/cuda-10-1-anaconda-tensorflow-on-linux-mint-19-3/index.md

 Be sure that you have already installed Nvidia GPU drivers.
 My recommendation is to install it through the Driver Manager.

-If you need to install CUDA, cuDNN and TensorRT without APT repository, follow this tutorial: [Install CUDA 10.1 without APT repistory on Linux Mint 19.3](/blog/install-cuda-without-apt-repo-on-linux-mint/).
+If you need to install CUDA, cuDNN and TensorRT without APT repository, follow this tutorial: [Install CUDA 10.1 without APT repostory on Linux Mint 19.3](/blog/install-cuda-without-apt-repo-on-linux-mint/).

 1) Add NVIDIA package repositories
 ```bash